Woman’s Biggest Husband Is The Moon

-“I read some victims admit to orgasm.”
+“Some victims admit to orgasm.”

 “Still a crime.”
 I elbow my head and shoulders up.

 “Really?
 Body going Yes.
 Brain all No. I’d say the problem is.
 Disconnect.”
-She sits up to push down on my chest as she rides home, fingers grabbing my side.
+She sits up to push down on my chest as she rides home, fingers holding my side.
 Beyond talk, beyond people, in the unique, empty space that is women during sex, she can feel things tighten toward orgasm.

 We fuck regularly for a while, until I feel compelled.
 “Betrayal of trust, Kacey.”
 Then she bows to my ear, incapable of losing the argument.
 The timbre of her breath shivers my back.
-“Ultimate trust.”
+“Ultimate risk.
+Ultimate trust.”